zosma180/jgloo/README.md

 * Create custom middleware easily (i.e. auth check)
 * Store data in accessible JSON files
 * Reload the live changes of your mocks automatically (thanks to nodemon package)
+* Expose a dedicated folder for the static files (images, assets etc...)

 ---